 Calvados Brandy a Norman Delight!
 It’s no secret – at least in Normandy – that Calvados is one of the world’s greatest spirits.
 An apple brandy indigenous to the French region of lower Normandy, Calvados brandy has for centuries been an essential part of the social and gastronomic life in this part of France.
 Indeed, […]

 Grappa is a traditional Italian spirit made from the pressed seeds and skins of grapes (pomace) or “vinaccia” as it’s called in Italian after the must (grape juice) is used in winemaking.
-Grappa is made all over Italy, from Tuscany to Naples, to the Veneto.
-The process is relatively simple: the leftover pomace is fermented […]
+Grappa is made all over Italy, from Tuscany to Naples, to the Veneto region.
+The process is relatively simple: the leftover pomace is […]

 Served either as a pre-dinner aperitif or as a post-meal digestive, Italian liquors have a hallowed place in the country’s culture and cuisine.
-Many types of liquors are based on age-old recipes that people once made in their homes, using the ingredients on hand.
-These days, plenty of large firms produce liquors for consumption domestically […]
+Many liquors are based on age-old recipes that people once made in their homes, using the ingredients on hand.
+These days, plenty of large firms produce liquors for consumption domestically and abroad, […]

 By Martina Hemm French liqueurs have made their mark on history and our palates.
-A good French liqueur is not just an aperitif but a good conversation starter as well.
-From homemade to age-old distilleries, from politically to morally provocative, public opinion on French liqueurs has always been in motion, while their essence remains the […]
+An excellent French liqueur is not just an aperitif but also a good conversation starter.
+From homemade to age-old distilleries, from politically to morally provocative, public opinion on French liqueurs has always been in motion, while their essence remains the same. […]

 If you would like us to customize an exclusive, luxury tour for you, get in touch with us and let us know your travel plans.
 We offer luxury food and wine tours for private groups of minimum 2 guests.
 All of our private, chauffeured tours are available year round upon request.Contact us for your personalized quote!